coding-buddies-discord/cb-bots/README.md

   2. Welcome Bot - a bot that welcomes new members and ask them simple questions to help get them acclimated in the server
   3. Points Bot - a bot that allows users to give others points for helping them with their coding problems and tracks this points.

+I think we start with the Streak Bot, as it brings the most immediate value and will likely be the most challenging.

 ### Workflow
 We will be collaborating on Github to get this done.
 Our workflow will be simple:
   1. Pull this repo to your machine
   2. Create a branches everytime you're adding a feature or fixing something.
 These branches should follow this convention: [name]/[what-the-branch-is-doing] e.g. `earn/initializes-bot`
   3. Commit your branch to the repo and PR it into `main`.
   ** To start PR's will be reviewed by me, but this is ONLY as we start off.
 The plan is to get a core-team that reviews and approves PRs.

+  I **THINK** we will share a bot key between everyone in the project, but not sure about this yet.

 ### Stack
 The only parts of the stack that are locked in are: